 It is possible that multiple individuals and entities could be held responsible for your harms and losses.
 Parties that may be held liable include:

 - The contractor or company that installed the water heater in your home or building;

 - The contractor or company that repaired or serviced your water heater; and/or

-- Landlords and other individual who may have a duty to maintain or repair hot water heaters in a premise.
+- Landlords and other individuals who may have a duty to maintain or repair hot water heaters in a premise.

 For example, if a contractor knew or should have known that your water heater was leaking and they had a duty to repair it, they could be held liable if they failed to repair the leak in a timely manner and/or failed to notify you of the issue prior to the explosion.Basis for Liability

-There are generally three different legal theories that could be argued in a hot water heat explosion injury case.
+There are generally three different legal theories that could be argued in a hot water heater explosion injury case.
 Those theories include:

 - Manufacturing defect of the water heater;

 - Improper maintenance of the water heater; or